cosmic-reionization/pyC2Ray/docs/installation.rst

 We highly recommend the use of a virtual environement, as ``pyc2ray`` requires some specific packages to work, such as ``astropy`` and ``tools21cm``.

-To install all the required python packages in an environement, use the the following command line:
+To install all the required python packages in an environement, use the the following command lines:

 .. code-block:: bash